dapr-in-prod/samples/README.md

 ### Terraform

-All infrastructure in this repository is defined with [Terraform templates](https://www.terraform.io/) which requires these tools:
+All infrastructure in this repository is defined with [Terraform templates](https://www.terraform.io/) with linked [Helm charts](https://helm.sh/) which requires these tools:

 - Terraform CLI version >= `1.3.2`
+- Helm CLI version >= `3.9.4`

 ### Sample Apps